Signs of Poorly Written Safety Data Sheets

 Does your SDS Author have proper training, experience and credentials?
-Deerfoot uses a Registered SDS Author, registered since 2013, which is the premier standard for this work.
+Deerfoot Consulting (the consulting arm of Chemscape) uses a Registered SDS Author, which is the premier standard for this work.

-With the implementation of GHS there is greater structure than there used to be in WHMIS 1988.
-Chemscape frequently observes short comings in the classification, presentation of required elements in and structure of the document.
+With the implementation of GHS, there is a greater structure than there used to be in WHMIS 1988.
+Chemscape frequently observes shortcomings in the classification, presentation of required elements and structure of the document.

 This is a bit alarming but sometimes incorrect symbols can be used with the classifications the author has listed.

 Chemscape developed a reference document which consolidated the official GHS Purple Book.
-This reference document clearly identifies classifications (not how to classify but what statements that must be included after classification.
-I will use codes of Precautionary Statements from the link in my comments.
-There is some latitude regarding Precautionary Statements based on professional opinion but to entirely exclude Statements these is wrong.
+This reference document clearly identifies classifications (not how to classify but what statements must be included after classification.
+There is some latitude regarding Precautionary Statements based on professional opinion but to entirely exclude Statements is wrong.

 The signal word (Danger or Warning) needs to be displayed for the product as required according to the WHMIS Act and Regulation.

-Red Flag #7 The old MSDS was simply retitled as an SDS
+7. The old SDS was simply retitled as a new SDS

-Yes, it is true and Bonnie in our data entry department attests to having seen companies swap out the old 9-section MSDS with a new title that says Safety Data Sheet but no other changes have been made other than a new issue date.
+Our data entry department attests to having seen companies swap out the old 9-section SDS with a new title that says Safety Data Sheet but no other changes have been made other than a new issue date.

-Chemscape provides trusted and detailed SDS Authoring services.
-Contact our team today to learn more about our SDS authoring services.
+If you need help with SDS authoring, contact our team today to learn more about our services.